Skip to content

 CTA Board Question: “How does the Trust Layer protect customer data?”

 Model answer: “Every prompt passes through the Einstein Trust Layer before reaching the LLM.
 PII, PCI, and PHI data is masked using named entity detection.
-The LLM operates under a zero-retention agreement — no customer data is stored or used for model training.
+The LLM operates under a zero-retention agreement - no customer data is stored or used for model training.
 Responses are scanned for toxicity before delivery.
-Every interaction is logged in an audit trail in Data 360, providing the compliance team full visibility.
+Every interaction is logged in an audit trail in Data 360 (formerly Data Cloud), giving the compliance team full visibility.
 This architecture means the customer’s data never leaves Salesforce’s security perimeter in an unprotected form.”

-Agentforce’s intelligence depends on Data Cloud for retrieval-augmented generation (RAG).
-Without Data Cloud, agents cannot access the unified customer context that makes them effective.
+Agentforce’s intelligence depends on Data 360 (formerly Data Cloud) for retrieval-augmented generation (RAG).
+Without Data 360, agents cannot access the unified customer context that makes them effective.

 How RAG Works in Agentforce